Nikxxx007/push_swap/README.md

 # push_swap

-This project sort array of numbers using 2 stacks and build-in command
+This programm sort array of numbers using 2 stacks and build-in command

 There is also a checker programm for it